-Nevermind technology, build a toy instead.
-At least that is an emerging idea among techies and theorists alike.
-'The Toy Theory' is looking to explain why the next big thing starts out being dismissed as a toy.
+Nevermind high-tech.
+Instead, build a toy.
+At least that is an emerging idea among leading techies and theorists alike.
+Essentially, 'the Toy Theory' seeks to explain why the next big thing starts out being dismissed as a toy.

 Consider this from Stupid Apps and Changing The World by Sam Altman: